nico1509/htn-wild/README.md

 This is the example implementation for our demo submission for ATAC21.

 ## Components
-### Ontologies
+### Ontologies/Rules

-In this directory the vocabulary along with the operational semantics is stored as Turtle and N3 files.
+In these directories the vocabulary along with the operational semantics is stored as Turtle and N3 files.
 Every file name that belongs to the HTN Ontology starts with htn* .
 The vocab and the rules are commented with explanations.
 Other files include the list vocab taken from the WiLD setup and some implementation-specific rules for data retrieval.

 ### Data